timdown/rangy/README.md

 The current development version is version 1.3.
 It's officially in beta.

-The latest source code and releases of version 1.3 are on [GitHub](../../releases).
-Downloads of stable 1.2 builds are on [Google Code](https://code.google.com/p/rangy/downloads).
+The latest source code and releases are on [GitHub](../../releases).

 ## Bower